 What is a labial melanotic macule?

-Labial melanotic macule is a well-defined, oval, brown to black, flat patch on the central third of the lower lip.
-It is the name for a freckle arising on the lip and is also sometimes called a labial lentigo of mucosal melanosis.
+A labial melanotic macule is a well-defined, oval, brown to black, flat patch on the central third of the lower lip.
+It is the name for a freckle arising on the lip.
+It is also sometimes called a labial lentigo and when multiple lesions are present, mucosal melanosis.

 What are the clinical features of labial melanotic freckle?